Provider Philosophy And Mission Statement

-Personally I don't think academics should be ''taught'' in infant/toddler daycare.
-Developmentally, children in this age group benefit more from - in fact they REQUIRE - lots of playing, i.e. independent thinking, wondering, stretching, moving, exploring, pretending, networking, trial and error/problem solving, etc. These are the foundation upon which all future education & employment will be built and my goal is to facilitate that as much as possible -- there is more than enough time for formal academics later - right now kids need to be kids and to build & develop the logic & socialization tools they will use the rest of their lives in their own naturally progressing manner, we develop happier smarter kids & better adjusted, more productive adults.
+Personally I don't agree with academics in infant/toddler daycare.
+Developmentally, I believe children in this age group receive far greater benefit thru play & social interaction such as independent thinking, wondering, stretching, moving, exploring, pretending, networking, trial and error/problem solving, etc. These are the foundation upon which all future education & employment will be built and my goal is to facilitate that as much as possible; by letting kids be kids and build & develop the logic & socialization tools they will use the rest of their lives in their own naturally progressing manner, we develop happier smarter kids & better adjusted, more productive adults.

-Here, the children are the curriculum and all learning is done at the child's own pace -- no pressure, no tests.
-For example, literacy & language are developed thru alphabet puzzles, writing their name on artwork, etc.; logic is developed thru manipulatives, interaction, trial & error, and math is explored thru art, music, counting & sorting objects, etc. Even preparing meals/snacks teaches math!!
+Here, the children are the curriculum and all learning is done at the child's own pace -- no pressure, no judgement, no tests.
+Literacy & language skills are built thru storytime, alphabet puzzles, writing their name on artwork, etc.; logic is developed thru manipulatives, interaction, trial & error, and math is explored thru art, music, counting & sorting objects, etc. -- even preparing meals/snacks teaches math!!

 So you see, there is really so much kids can learn thru play that is not specifically academic in nature, but is still so very vital to their development.
 Read on about what the experts say:

 ARE YOU ACCREDITED?